 There was a time when grace was understood to be a special dispensation from God that was given—or not.
 He had his reasons, or so people believed, and we had little say in the matter.
-People then had very little self-responsibility, so this way of interpreting grace was acceptable.
+People then had very little self-responsibility, so this way of interpreting the grace of God was acceptable.

 Today, we’ve come a long way in the area of self-responsibility.
 We understand that, for better or for worse, we create our experiences and also our reality.
 So then where does grace come in?
 Has it been totally eliminated?
 Thankfully, no, it has not.
 Grace is as alive and well in self-creation and self-responsibility as ever; these are not mutually exclusive concepts.
 Let’s go deeper in our understanding of grace and see how it also ties to faith.

 For starters, the grace of God simply is.
 It exists all the time, all around us, penetrating everything that is.
 It is part of the fabric of reality, which by the way is utterly gentle, caring and kind—totally benign.
 Grace means that everything, in the end, will work out for the best, no matter how painfully tragic things may seem at the moment.
 Perhaps we’ve discovered this truth in our personal self-development: whenever we fully work through a negative experience, we come full circle to seeing the light of truth, love and peace—the joy of eternal life—in all ways.
 Therein lies grace.